eaton-lab/hack-the-planet/docs/pages/project-submit.md

 the formatting look nice.
 This should be a freebie, since you were required to make most of this during your proposal.

-### Paired programming commits or comments
-I will look for commits and comments you've made to other students code.
-For your first paired-programming exercises I asked for you to try to contribute to other projects even if you do not have a ton to contribute.
-But I didn't make this a requirement for later paired-programming meetings, so it is OK if you only discussed the projects in your in person meetings.
-If you have not made any commits to anyone elses repo then you should do so before the project submission date.
-This is essentially a form of participation points.